rossprogram/rossprogram.github.io/alumni/contribute.md

 ### Online

-Credit card contributions can be made at Ohio State Giving at https://www.giveto.osu.edu/makeagift.
+Credit card contributions can be made via Ohio State Giving at https://www.giveto.osu.edu/makeagift.
 Search for the “Ross Mathematics Program Endowment Fund” (fund number 646206) and follow the directions on how to make a gift.

 For either method of contributing, please [send us a short email](mailto:ross@math.osu.edu) to make sure that we know about your donation.
 You should receive a emailed tax receipt from the OSU Foundation.

 ### Corporate matching gifts